Menuka5/ProjectTwo/README.md

 ### Introduction

-This Project is a maven built language traslation web app which use [Yandex free API.](https://tech.yandex.com/translate/)
+This Project is a maven built language translator web app which use [Yandex free API.](https://tech.yandex.com/translate/)
 ___

 ### Prerequisite